GEANT/CAT/tutorials/Configuration.md

 * Apache2 Web Server
 * MySQL/MariaDB Server (we recommend MariaDB and regularly test against versions MariaDB 5.5 and MySQL 5.7)
-* PHP 7.2.0 or higher; on Ubuntu also the "php7.2-intl" package
+* PHP 8.0.0 or higher; on Ubuntu also the "php8.0-intl" package
 * Required PHP extensions: "gettext", "openssl", "PECL:IMagick", "GD" and "MySQL"
 * Optional PHP extensions: "GeoIP" (deprecated v1 GeoIP API)
-* simpleSAMLphp version 1.18.0 or higher
+* simpleSAMLphp version 2.0.0 or higher (included as a composer dependency)
 * NSIS 3.00 or higher - either as a native Linux binary or on Wine
 * zip
 * wpa_supplicant (eapol_test utility, with support for all contemporary EAP methods compiled in - esp.
 EAP-FAST)